zhangbolq/license-and-dua/DataUseAgreement-v1.5.0.md

 * Supervisor's title:
 (* information required for students and postdocs)

-General research area for which the data will be used:
+General research area for which the data will be used: This study aims to investigate the factors associated with adverse outcomes in patients presenting to the emergency department (ED) with traumatic injuries.
+By utilizing the comprehensive data available in MIMIC-IV-ED, including triage vitals, lab tests, and diagnosis codes, I intend to build a risk stratification tool.
+This tool is designed to assist clinicians in the ED in making more informed decisions regarding patient admission, monitoring, and treatment intensity.

-Date of this agreement:
+Date of this agreement:10-July—2026

-[ ] I have attached a certificate of completion of a human subjects protections course.
+[√]I have attached a certificate of completion of a human subjects protections course.

 ---